 Then you’ll need to find someone to pick them up for you.
 We aren’t able to care for the trees after the last pick-up day.

 We only sell Minnesota native trees and shrubs, as they not only thrive in our environment, but they also restore and reclaim land.
 We select trees that are available through our nurseries and are suitable for current needs in forestry.
+Often our inventory is determined by nursery availability.
+Year to year growing conditions change and what is offered changes with it.

 If they’re hungry enough, we’ve all seen what deer can do to any plant.
 If deer are a problem in your yard, you can build cages or put fences up around your trees.
 Your local hardware store has all the supplies you’ll need, we do not sell any cages or tubes.